 - Test the brackets: Test the brackets to make sure they are securely mounted and can support the weight of your speakers.

-- Attach the speakers: Attach the speakers to the brackets according to the manufacturer’s instructions.
-Some mounts may require you to attach a plate to the back of the speaker, while others may have a screw hole on the back of the speaker.
+- Attach the speakers: Install the speakers on the brackets according the manufacturer’s directions.
+Some mounts feature a screw hole on the back of the speaker, while others require a plate.

 Step 4.
 Mount The Speakers